Recent Searches

 How language services provide support:

-• Augmentative and Alternative Communication (AAC) Devices: Tools like touch-to-speak tablets or communication boards empower individuals to express their thoughts effectively.
+• Augmentative and Alternative Communication (AAC) devices: Tools like touch-to-speak tablets or communication boards empower individuals to express their thoughts effectively.

-• Simplified Visual Materials: Using images or symbols instead of text aids comprehension and engagement.
+• Simplified visual materials: Using images or symbols instead of text aids comprehension and engagement.

-• Accessible Meeting Tools: Video calls with captioning and transcription options allow employees with aphasia to participate fully without pressure to speak fluently.4
+• Accessible meeting tools: Video calls with captioning and transcription options allow employees with aphasia to participate fully without pressure to speak fluently.4

 Building confidence and autonomy